Sew Half-Square Triangles Easier (and More Accurately!)

 Mark Accurately

 When your pattern calls for marking a diagonal line on the wrong side of your fabric and then sewing 1/4" away from the line, make as skinny of a line as possible.
-If your line is thicker, it can affect the accuracy of your sewing and the finished size of your triangle-square.
-We suggest using a thin pencil or hera marker to mark those diagonals.
+If your line is thicker, it can affect the accuracy of your sewing and the finished size of your half-square triangles.
+I suggest using a thin pencil or hera marker to mark those diagonals.
+And watch my video below to see my best marking tips and techniques!

 Buy a hera marker on Amazon or Fat Quarter Shop.